Gradon-Bian/2017A2CS/My Christmas Project/README.md

-# 2017A2CS
+# My Christmas Project
-My codes for Computer Science classwork and homework Here I will upload my codes (mainly in Python) from the A-Level Computer Science couse class of RDFZ, ICC.
+Here I will upload my design and code for my Christmas holiday project (in Python).
+Right now, I'm planning to create an algorithm that can convert an ordinary picture into a character drawing (ASCII art).